drmonkeysee/CinyTest/README.md

 # CinyTest

-CinyTest is a lightweight library for defining and running unit tests in C.
+CinyTest is a lightweight library for defining and running unit tests in C. It targets the C17 standard (mostly) and follows the guidelines of [Modern C](https://modernc.gforge.inria.fr).

 ## Features